Safiyya Amira Shaikh: Sting, arrest and conviction

 Some time in 2019, Shaikh began formulating a plan for a terrorist attack involving various targets, including blowing up a London hotel, planting a bomb in St Paul's, and a suicide bomb attack in the London Underground.
 She attempted to contact someone online who could provide her with explosives.
 She unwittingly made contact with undercover police officers posing as extremists whom she met on at least one occasion.

 Inspired by the 2019 Sri Lanka Easter bombings, Shaikh had initially planned to plant explosives at St Paul's at Christmas 2019, but put it back to Easter 2020.

 On 18 August 2019, Shaikh was stopped from boarding a flight to Amsterdam at Luton Airport.
-Her ticket had been bought for her by subsequently-convicted, Netherlands-based, ISIL-supporting terrorist Yousra Lemouesset.
+Her ticket had been bought for her by Yousra Lemouesset, a Netherlands-based, ISIL-supporting terrorist who was subsequently convicted.

 She was arrested at her home on 10 October 2019, after cancelling a meeting with the undercover officers.
 During one of her arrest interviews, she claimed she believed that killing people and blowing herself up in the process would be "my way into Heaven".

 In court, her defence argued that she would not have carried out the attacks, and that she had got cold feet.
 However, after this argument was put forwards, Shaikh was recorded making a phone call from prison, in which she directly contradicted the defence, stating; "I'm so tired about things...I didn't get cold feet yeah...I was ready to go through with it...I wasn't having doubts."

 Shaikh was given a life sentence, with a non-parole period of fourteen years.